 No attorney wants to hear the bad facts for the first time from the other side at trial.
-Tell your attorney the good, the bad and the ugly.
+Tell your attorney the good, the bad, and the ugly.
 With this knowledge, an attorney can more effectively deal with bad facts and be prepared to deal with them when they come up.
-There is one certainty – bad facts will be brought out by your opponent.
+There is one certainty: bad facts will be brought out by your opponent.

 2. Be realistic in your expectations.

 You most likely came to your attorney because of a dispute you could not resolve.
 That dispute existed before you contacted your attorney and that dispute will not simply disappear because you have hired an attorney.
-An attorney cannot force the other side magically go away or get you 100% of what you want.
+An attorney cannot force the other side to magically go away or get you 100% of what you want.
 If it were that easy, you would not be contacting an attorney in the first place.
-Remember, there are always two sides to every story and you will likely be having a judge or jury hear two competing and very different versions about the same set of facts.
+Remember, there are always two sides to every story and you will likely be having a judge or jury hear two competing and very different versions of the same set of facts.
 Which side the judge or jury will believe is a true unknown.